doc4d/docs/docs/Project/components.md

 The 4D [project architecture](../Project/architecture.md) is modular.
 You can provide additional functionalities to your 4D projects by installing [**components**](Concepts/components.md) and [**plug-ins**](../Concepts/plug-ins.md).
 Components are made of 4D code, while plug-ins can be [built using any language](../Extensions/develop-plug-ins.md).

-You can [develop](../Extensions/develop-components.md) and [build](../Desktop/building.md) your own 4D components, or download public components shared by the 4D community that [can be found on GitHub](https://github.com/topics/4d-component) or [GitLab](https://gitlab.com).
+You can [develop](../Extensions/develop-components.md) and [build](../Desktop/building.md) your own 4D components, or download public components shared by the 4D community that [can be found for example on GitHub](https://github.com/topics/4d-component).

 Once installed in your 4D environment, extensions are handled as **dependencies** with specific properties.